xiexh20/fast-human-reg/README.md

 # fast-human-reg
 A library for fast human registration.
+It achieves a speed of **0.2s/example** with bs=1, and can be 10 times faster if you batchfy it!

-It is based on a feedforward autoencoder ([CorrAE](https://virtualhumans.mpi-inf.mpg.de/InterTrack/)) and [fast SMPL fitter](https://github.com/isarandi/smplfitter).
+The pipeline is based on a feedforward autoencoder ([CorrAE](https://virtualhumans.mpi-inf.mpg.de/InterTrack/)) and [fast SMPL fitter](https://github.com/isarandi/smplfitter).

 ## Dependency